-They noted a small decrease in curvature in 28% of patients receiving verapamil.
+They noted a small decrease in curvature in 28% of patients receiving this drug.
 This was not considered statistically significant.
 Erectile dysfunction was improved in 43%.
 And 57% had a measured decrease in plaque volume.

-The authors concluded that verapamil was most effective in patients with noncalcified plaques and penile angulation less than 30 degrees.
+The authors concluded that this drug was most effective in patients with noncalcified plaques and penile angulation less than 30 degrees.

 Less than 30% curvature really doesn't interfere with sexual intercourse.
 So why bother?